-Faun Pharma is a serious and reliable manufacturer of dietary supplements in the form of tablets, hard capsules and bottled oils.
+Faun Pharma is a reliable manufacturer of dietary supplements in the form of tablets, hard capsules and bottled oils.
 We are a purely a contract manufacturer, and do not have our own brands.

 Faun Pharma’s history dates back to 2001, when its founders initiated contract manufacturing of dietary supplements.
 Over time, the company expanded to include sports supplements and cosmetics.
 The “Pharma” in our name was selected due to the company's ambition to manufacture pharmaceuticals, but this goal was never realised.